-Present simple - exercise 1
+Present simple: verb to be - exercise 1

 Verb to be - positive, negative and question forms.

 A: Are you hungry?
 Have something to eat.